Newsletter

 We look to the forest as a metaphor for expressing the way decision-making happens within the Learning Environment.

 The organisation as a whole is known as The Forest.
 It is made up of project-orientated teams that we call Trees.
-For example, The Piwakawaka Farm Tree manages the farm businesses and cares for the land.
+For example, the Thriving Kai Tree manages the food aspects of the farm.

 The Forest is stewarded by our charity, which enables the fulfillment of our primary charitable purpose: offering accessible learning.